ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How variables are merged
 ========================

-By default variables are merged/flattened to the specific host before a play is run.
-This keeps Ansible focused on the Host and Task, so groups don't really survive outside of inventory and host matching.
+By default, variables are merged/flattened to the specific host before a play is run.
+This keeps Ansible focused on the Host and Task, so groups do not survive outside of inventory and host matching.
 By default, Ansible overwrites variables including the ones defined for a group and/or host (see :ref:`DEFAULT_HASH_BEHAVIOUR<DEFAULT_HASH_BEHAVIOUR>`).
 The order/precedence is (from lowest to highest):

 - all group (because it is the 'parent' of all other groups)
 - parent group
 - child group
 - host

-By default Ansible merges groups at the same parent/child level in ASCII order, and variables from the last group loaded overwrite variables from the previous groups.
+By default, Ansible merges groups at the same parent/child level in ASCII order, and variables from the last group loaded overwrite variables from the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

 You can change this behavior by setting the group variable ``ansible_group_priority`` to change the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to ``1`` if not set.
 For example: